 Accidental explosions

-Since the beginning of data collection in 1979 by the Small Arms Survey, three accidental explosions were reported in Mauritania.
+Since the Small Arms Survey began collecting data in 1979, three accidental explosions have been reported in Mauritania.

 Year | Location | Owner/manager | Deaths | Injuries |